The Force for Good Fund is Closing on June 1, 2017.

-The Force for Good Fund is specifically designed to nurture, grow, and launch women- and people of color-owned, high-impact, “Best for the World” B Corporations (i.e., companies that score in the top 10% of B Corps worldwide).
+The Force for Good Fund invests in women and people of color-owned,“Best for the World” B Corporations (i.e., companies that score in the top 10% of B Corps worldwide).

 - $400k+ already raised via equity crowdfunding in Fall of 2016

 - $295k in additional investment soft circled from accredited investors in April 2017

 - Currently raising ~$300k via an accredited offering by June 1, 2017

 - More info available on the Force for Good Fund Investor Deck

 - Want to invest?
 Click below for our 506(c) Revenue Sharing Agreement for Accredited Investors

 - $65k in loan loss reserve raised to protect investors if the fund does not do as well as anticipated

 - Currently raising an additional $100k in charitable donations to fund the loan loss reserve